A Home Away From Home

 In the event of a no show or booking reduction (after arrival date) the full cost of the booking is charged.

 Barely more than a large village in size, Colyton is actually an historic market town, the former seat of the Earls of Devon, and at one time a centre of medieval industry, including the wool and textile trade, leather tanning and iron production.
 The town dates from Saxon times, and the beautiful St Andrew’s church still boasts Norman fragments, but the oldest surviving houses date from the late medieval era.
 Colyton has three pubs, the most popular of which, The Kingfisher, is two doors away from Bull’s Court House, and offers fine local ales, beer garden, and home cooked food.
 (Booking advised).
+Next door is a small artisan bakery and cafe offering sit in and takeaway produce along with pizza evenings.
 In the small town centre can be found two mini-supermarkets, a butcher, newsagent, chemist and tea-shop.
 There is also a bookshop and an independent cycle shop.
 The fish and chip takeaway at the top of Market Place is excellent.
 For those craft beer enthusiasts, a tiny micro-brewery called Dark Place is located on the northern outskirts (just follow the signs).

 Colyton lies approximately three miles from the coast.
 The nearest seaside town, Seaton, is a lively holiday destination, easily reached either by car, bus, or via the Seaton Tramway, a narrow-gauge line with vintage electric trams that run from the old Colyton Station down through beautiful saltmarshes to the sea.
 Along the coast to the East is the famous town of Lyme Regis (about 15 minutes’ drive), while to the west lie the gorgeous fishing village of Beer, full of fish restaurants (which also has a lovely beach) and the wilder Branscombe, approached by steep winding lanes.
 If you have time, visit the Fountainhead Pub in Branscombe – you won’t regret it!
 For the hardy hiker, incredible scenic coastal walks connect the various beaches.
 There are also inland walks, including Coly Valley paths from Colyton itself, offering stunning riverside scenery complete with herons and other wildlife.
 You might also attempt the famous undercliff walk from Lyme Regis to Axmouth, a seven-mile hike through beautiful wild coastal woodland.
 The best way to do it is to drive to Axmouth, take the bus into Lyme and walk back to your car, stopping off for a well-earned pint in the local pub.